S2Cool Project Overview

-Developing affordable, energy-efficient, and sustainable cooling solutions for Pakistan and beyond.
+Developing affordable, energy-efficient, and sustainable cooling solutions tailored for Pakistan and emerging climates.

 Why This Matters